Xueru1998/bayesian-optimization-refactor/README/wandb.md

 - Plotly-based interactive optimization history
 - Downloadable HTML files for offline analysis
 - Zoomable and hoverable data points for detailed inspection

+## Important Notes:
+- If there are no logs in Weights & Biases (wandb), try downgrading the wandb version to 0.20.1.